juniorlin/hello-world/readme.txt

 Hi, it is in vi Insert mode,
+It is the second line.